When users use my Angular apps, they shall be able to select a theme from a theme list, some of which are dark.

 }

-} else { // app loaded for the first time, then create
+} else { // when app is loaded for the first time, then create

 themeLink = document.createElement('link');